Estimate Time6 min

 The thresholds for the taxation of Social Security benefits are not indexed to inflation and remain constant.
 As the benefit and other retirement income adjusts upward for inflation over time, more people will cross these thresholds and pay more taxes on their benefits.

-Strategies designed to help manage the tax impact
+Strategies to help manage the tax impact

 Should you start collecting your Social Security benefit now?